 Eric A. Rose, M.D. was appointed Chairman of the Board of Directors on October 13, 2018.
-Prior to such date, he had served as Executive Chairman of the Board of Directors since October 13, 2016, as Chairman of the Board of Directors from January 25, 2007 to October 13, 2016, and as the Company's Chief Executive Officer from March 1, 2007 to October 13, 2016.
+Prior to such date, he had served as Executive Chairman of the Board of Directors since October 2016, as Chairman of the Board of Directors from January 25, 2007 to October 13, 2016, and as the Company's Chief Executive Officer from March 1, 2007 to October 13, 2016.
 Dr. Rose has served as a director of SIGA since April 19, 2001 and served as Interim Chief Executive Officer of SIGA during April-June 2001.
 Dr. Rose chaired the Department of Health Evidence & Policy at the Mount Sinai School of Medicine from 2008 to 2012, which he now serves as professor.
 From 1994 through 2007, Dr. Rose served as Chairman of the Department of Surgery and Surgeon-in-Chief of the Columbia Presbyterian Center of New York Presbyterian Hospital.
 Dr. Rose is a graduate of both Columbia College and Columbia University College of Physicians & Surgeons.
-In addition to his roles at SIGA, until December 2016.
+In addition to his roles at SIGA, Dr. Rose held a position as Executive Vice President - Life Sciences at MacAndrews & Forbes Incorporated, a related party to SIGA, until December 2016.
 In April 2013, he became a director for Mesoblast Inc. where he serves as chair of the scientific and technology committee.
 In 2015, Dr. Rose became a director of Abiomed, Inc. Dr. Rose's experience and training as a practicing physician and a nationally recognized cardiothoracic surgeon enables him to bring valuable insight to the Board of Directors, including his understanding of the scientific aspects of our business and the ability to assist in prioritizing opportunities for drug development.
 In addition, Dr. Rose managed a large research portfolio and an extensive research and education budget at the Columbia Presbyterian Center, giving him a critical perspective on drug discovery and development and the issues facing pharmaceutical and biotechnology companies.